 Make it Easy on Yourself

 This Christmas, make it easy to decorate your home for the holidays, and foist materials from all over your home.
 It’s simple to save money if you’re willing to spend a few minutes on your own creations.
-Try these ideas, and let us know your own inexpensive and fast solutions to decorating with flair in the festive season.
+Try these DIY Christmas ideas for decorations, and let us know your own inexpensive and fast solutions to decorating with flair in the festive season.